ProjectEvergreen/greenwood/README.md

 - ⚒️ Extensible via [plugins](https://www.greenwoodjs.io/plugins/).
 - ⚙️ Supports [SSG, MPA, and SPA](https://www.greenwoodjs.io/docs/configuration/#mode). ([SSR support](https://github.com/ProjectEvergreen/greenwood/discussions/576) coming soon!)

-> Greenwood is currently working towards a [1.0 release](https://github.com/ProjectEvergreen/greenwood/milestone/3).
-If you're interested in learning more about the web or interested in checking out our high level roadmap, please see our [Open Beta + RFC Google doc](https://docs.google.com/document/d/1MwDkszKvq81QgIYa8utJgyUgSpLZQx9eKCWjIikvfHU/).
+> Greenwood is currently working towards a [1.0 release](https://github.com/ProjectEvergreen/greenwood/milestone/3) with our recent [`v0.10.0`](https://github.com/ProjectEvergreen/greenwood/releases/tag/v0.10.0) introducing some exciting new changes and concepts  to the project.
+If you're interested in learning more about the web and web development (at any skill level!), or interested in checking out our high level roadmap and how Greenwood got where it is today, please see our [Open Beta + RFC Google doc](https://docs.google.com/document/d/1MwDkszKvq81QgIYa8utJgyUgSpLZQx9eKCWjIikvfHU/).
 We would love to have your help making Greenwood! ✌️

 ## Getting Started
 Our website has a complete [Getting Started](http://www.greenwoodjs.io/getting-started) section that will walk you through creating a Greenwood project from scratch.